If you suffer from eye allergies, you are probably very familiar with the persistent discomfort of red, watery, itchy eyes.

 Avoid Touching Your Eyes

-An easy way to accidentally trigger an allergic reaction is touching your eyes.
+An easy way to accidentally trigger an allergic reaction is by touching your eyes.
 If you have to touch your eyes or face, make sure to wash your hands first.
 Washing your hands is an easy way to prevent irritants from accidentally rubbing off on the surface of your cornea and causing pink eye.

 Change Your Products